Bryon Nickoloff: Later years, legacy

-Nickoloff, a bon vivant much like Mikhail Tal, indulged himself with alcohol, tobacco, and many late nights.
-When just in his early 40s, he was diagnosed with incurable stomach cancer in the late 1990s, and was in serious condition, losing much weight and strength.
+A bon vivant much like Mikhail Tal, Nickoloff indulged himself in alcohol, tobacco, and many late nights.
+In the late 1990s, when he was just in his early 40s, he was diagnosed with incurable stomach cancer and was in serious condition, losing much weight and strength.
 He received hundreds of letters from chess friends around the world, gathered inspiration from their support, and managed to survive until 2004, playing high-level tournament chess right to the end, which demonstrated to everyone his passion for chess and his great fighting spirit.
 He tied for first place at the Toronto Pan American Open at the end of 1999, despite his weakened condition.
 His last tournament was the 2004 Canadian Open Chess Championship in Kapuskasing, where, although badly emaciated by the disease, he managed to score 6.5/10, playing several fine games.
 Two weeks later, he died in hospital at age 48.

 Nickoloff often played the Arkhangelsk variation in the Ruy Lopez, in which he played many important theoretical games.

 In 2007, International Master Lawrence Day, a close friend and colleague, published the book Nick's Best, from Chess'n Math Association publishers.
 The book is an annotated collection of his best games, along with many stories from his colorful life.
-The site chessgames.com has 150 of his games, while the site mychess.com has 440 Nickoloff games.